 I've been living in beautiful Colorado and practicing law for over 35 years.
 It's been a great place to raise a family.
 Originally from New York I settled here, married here and raised two daughters, Jenny and Mary.
 I practiced near downtown Colorado Springs but now consider myself "retired" so I am not taking any more legal matters, clients or cases but I appreciate being able to help as many clients as I could for so many years.
 Now I especially enjoy my retirement time with family including 4 special ones...a grandson, Max, twin granddaughters, Penny and Cici and last but not least grandson Eliot.
 You can contact me at my email address which is email@example.com.

 In the past we offered free consultations in cases but we are not taking any more legal matters or cases as retirement calls.
 You can email us at firstname.lastname@example.org.
-We've been protecting injured workers for many years and even originated our original website well over ten years ago.
+We've been protecting injured workers for many years and truly went the distance for many people.
+We made a difference for most of them and stood up for right not might.
 If you need an attorney I suggest you find someone where you live who offers free consultations.
 Also I urge you to discuss your case with an attorney if at all possible.
 This field is technical and complex.
 I would even call it tricky so seek advice from an attorney.
 If that is not possible call the Colorado Division of Workers Compensation customer service section for helpful information.